Proudly Serving Buffalo, Orchard Park, Tonawanda, Amherst, Cheektowaga, and Niagara Falls

 Proving and recovering those damages typically requires the attorney to retrieve all medical records and all medical bills.
 For those with lost wages, the attorney can retrieve information from the employer.
 When it comes to lost wages, the effect can be simple: the person cannot work so they should be entitled to their salary or weekly wages.
 Other times, the effect is more difficult to ascertain: the person will have to retire earlier or cannot work overtime.
 It then becomes necessary to dive deep into the economic side of damages.
 For these especially life-altering experiences, the attorney can find expert opinions about future medical care, economic loss, and any other damages that an individual may be entitled to when they have been seriously hurt.

 The car accident lawyer of Buffalo Injury Law is here to help.
 He has the experience and knowledge necessary to make sure that every facet of your case gets the proper attention it deserves in order to maximize your recovery.
 It is important to act immediately to protect your rights.
 You may have already received a call from an insurance adjuster who would be more than happy to give you pennies to settle your case before you have the opportunity to hire an attorney.
+You do not need to go through this alone.

 Call Buffalo Injury Law to speak directly to an attorney.
 Christopher P. Franjoine, Esq. will be happy to discuss your case at no charge.
 If you cannot make it to the office, he will gladly come to you.